SummaryRead the full fact sheet

 - help you to manage your weight

-- help you to achieve healthier total cholesterol
+- help you to manage your cholesterol

 - lower your blood pressure

-- make your bones and muscles stronger
+- keep your bones and muscle strong

 - make you feel more confident, happy and relaxed